about

 At CNET, I won a number of national and regional journalism awards, including the SPJ’s Sigma Delta Chi prize, the Society of American Business Editors and Writers’ Best in Business award, and the Northern California SPJ’s Excellence in Journalism award.

+I have lived in Berlin since 2006, freelancing, translating, and writing fiction.
 When people ask me where I’m from, I sometimes say San Francisco, and sometimes Seattle.
-I miss the mountains and the water, but have loved what Berlin has given me: freedom and time, resources that should be everyone’s by birthright.
+I miss the mountains and the water, but have loved what Berlin has given me: freedom and time.